 1:30 The children work independently during Computation time, working to progress through functional computational skills such as the four operations, negative numbers, fractions, graphing, exponents, right on up through Algebra 1 and Geometry for those who are ready.
 Each child works to employ mathematical tools and master mathematical skills at her or his own pace.

 2:00 Each child has a Daily Job to do at the end of each day.
 Jobs include things such as sharpening the pencils, washing the chalkboard, straightening the couch pillows, wiping down the tables, watering the plant, organizing the library, etc. When the children are all done with their jobs for the day, the school space is left tidy and ready for the next school day.

 2:15 The whole class heads outdoors for Sit Spots and then free play time.
 The children sit in the same spot in nature for a few moments each school day.
 They have three Sit Spots throughout the year.
 The children are encouraged to use their senses, to breathe, and to enjoy the natural world around them for a few quiet moments.
-Then the children choose how to spend their Outdoor Time...some children engage in imaginative play, some play group games, in winter they often sled or work on snow forts, and in the fall they often build stick forts or play soccer.
+Then the children choose how to spend their Outdoor Time.
+Some engage in imaginative play, some play group games like capture the flag or tag.
+In the winter, they often sled or work on snow forts, and in the fall they often build stick forts or play soccer.
 Other times they swing on the swings, use the zip line, or play along the balance beam.

 3:00 We gather once again at the stump circle to say our good-bye's before parting ways for the day.

 Every Tuesday, Toki Oshima teaches a one-hour art class for each workshop group.
 Children work on projects related to the curriculum, such as building on concepts from Read Aloud books or publishing poems written at Writers' Workshop.
 Toki also offers the children the opportunity to practice new skills of artistic expression.